 Dessert: Meringue-Frosted Cake with Raspberry Filling

-- Six hours before cooking, bring ham to room temperature.
+Six hours before mealtime, bring ham to room temperature.
 Start baking 2 1/2 hours before serving.
 Then assemble and bake potato galette 70 to 80 minutes before ham is done.

 Just before guests arrive, finish preparing asparagus and peas and carve the ham.
 Be sure to warm the apricot mustard sauce.
 Finally, prepare the meringue; fill and frost the cake and brown the top.